Bahmni/bahmni-package/bahmni-docker/README.md

 5. You can start implementer-interface by running `docker-compose up -d implementer-interface`.
 If your container is already running, you need to recreate it by the following command. `docker-compose rm -s implementer-interface && docker-compose up -d implementer-interface`
 6. Now, when you have implementer-interface build running in watch mode, you should be able to see the changes on refresh of the browser.

-# Development Setup for Bahmni Reports
+# Adding Custom Reports
-1. Clone the [bahmni-reports](https://github.com/Bahmni/bahmni-reports) repository in your localmachine.
-2. Follow the instructions in the README of the repository to install the required tools and dependencies.
+1. When you want to add custom reports to Bahmni Reports, add the config directory path to the `BAHMNI_CONFIG_PATH` variable.
+Make sure to follow the directory structure of [default-config](https://github.com/Bahmni/default-config).
-3. Now open the docker-compose.yml file and in the reports service uncomment the volumes section.
+2. Now open the docker-compose.yml file and in the reports service uncomment the volumes section.
-4. You can start reports by running `docker-compose up -d reports`.
+3. You can start reports by running `docker-compose up -d reports`.
 If your container is already running, you need to recreate it by the following command. `docker-compose rm -s reports && docker-compose up -d reports`
-5. Now, when you have reports running, you should be able to access the reports on refresh of the browser.
+4. Now, when you have reports running, you should be able to access the reports on refresh of the browser.

 # Common Troubleshooting Steps